What Are Cursed Inscriptions? A Beginner's Guide

 Where can you buy cursed inscriptions?

-You can buy cursed inscriptions on Ordinals marketplaces like Magic Eden and Ordinals Market using Xverse wallet.
+You can buy cursed inscriptions on Ordinals marketplaces like Satflow and Ordinals Market using Xverse wallet.
 However, remember that cursed inscriptions are highly risky assets with no guarantee of the resale value going up.
 Therefore, don’t invest money you cannot afford to lose.
 It’s also important to research a collection thoroughly before making any purchase.

 Can you inscribe cursed ordinals?